Exabyte-io/documentation/docs/materials/actions/overview.md

 # Materials-specific Actions

-The following set of actions can be performed in the specific context of Materials, starting from the corresponding [Explorer Interface](../ui/explorer.md).
-They complement those of general applicability [introduced elsewhere](/entities-general/actions/overview.md).
+The following set of actions can be performed for Materials from the corresponding [Explorer Interface](../ui/explorer.md).
+They complement the actions of general applicability [introduced elsewhere](/entities-general/actions/overview.md).

 # Advanced Search

-Materials stored in the Account-owned collection can be searched and retrieved using a more advanced search engine that the [basic version](/entities-general/actions/search.md), as explained in [this page](advanced-search.md).
+Materials stored in the Account-owned collection can be searched in an advanced manner as explained in [this page](advanced-search.md).

 # Import

 Additional materials can be imported from third-party online databases into the Account-owned collection by following [these instructions](import.md).

 # Upload

-The user may also wish to upload new materials into the Account-owned collection directly from local files containing the relevant crystal structure data, as outlined [here](upload.md).
+The user may also wish to upload new materials into the Account-owned collection directly from local files containing the relevant crystal structure data.
+Such process is explained [here](upload.md).

 # Set Default

-Setting a material as the default choice, among the list of collection entries, might present some specific issues compared to the [general procedure](/entities-general/actions/set-default.md).
-They are reviewed [in this page](set-default.md).
+Setting a material as the default choice is mostly equivalent to the [general procedure](/entities-general/actions/set-default.md) and is also reviewed [in this materials-specific page](set-default.md).

 # Copy Materials from Bank

-An animation for importing Materials from the Bank is shown [here](copy-bank.md), which follows from the [general introduction](/entities-general/actions/copy-bank.md).
+Copying Materials from the Bank is mostly equivalent to the procedure explained in [general introduction](/entities-general/actions/copy-bank.md) and is also shown [here](copy-bank.md).